offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

    domain into their HTTPS certificates as a Subject Alternative Name (SAN), which is supported right now by the existing Let's Encrypt infra.

-User history:
+#### User story 6 (generic HTTP clients or web browsers using Tor as a socks5h proxy, Phase 2)

-1. User types `something.example.org` in the Tor Browser.
+1. User ask the HTTP client to access `something.example.org`.
 2. Request is passed to the Tor daemon.
 3. The Tor daemon uses the Tor DNS API to query for `something.example.org` using `[DNSONION]` or, if that does not succeeds, to the [Sauteed Onions][]